-- Please be advised that your request was reopened based on the additional information you provided.
-A new search was conducted, and we were unable to identify responsive records. - Records potentially responsive to your request were destroyed.
+- Records potentially responsive to your request were destroyed.
 Since this material could not be reviewed, it is not known if it was responsive to your request.
-Record retention and disposal is carried out under supervision of the National Archives and Records Administration (NARA) according to Title 44 United States Code Section 3301, Title 36 Code of Federal Regulations (CFR) Chapter 12 Sub-chapter B Part 1228, and 36 CFR 1229.10.
-Please be advised that the General Records Schedule (GRS) disposition authority for FOIPA records is DAA-GRS-2016-0002-0001 (GRS 4.2, Item 020). - Records potentially responsive to your request were transferred to the National Archives and Records Administration (NARA).
-If you wish to review these records, send your request to NARA at the following address:
+Record retention and disposal is carried out under supervision of the National Archives and Records Administration (NARA) according to Title 44 United States Code Section 3301, Title 36 Code of Federal Regulations (CFR) Chapter 12 Sub-chapter B Part 1228, and 36 CFR 1229.10. - Documents or information referred to other Government agencies were not included in this release.